EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/07-Provision-And-Deploy.md

 ### Continue with Current Deployment

-1. If your deployment failed with an error such as validation error, you can re-run the `azd up` command to restart the deployment of the same `azd` env that you have created before.
+1. If your deployment failed with an error such as validation error, you must name the `azd` env with [rules and restrictions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules) for naming conventions.
+To fix this error, you can create a new `azd` env with `azd env new` with supported naming convention and proceed with the deployment steps mentioned in previous section.

     !!! danger "Validation Error"